AdamDemirel/adamdemirel.com/content/happiness.md

 The best argument I've found for what LS reports are doing is the following ([ref](https://www.jstor.org/stable/2951240)).
 As we've established, pleasure and pain are approach/avoid signals.
 This makes a lot of sense in the context of experienced utility where our behavior is being changed in real-time by those signals.
 The core purpose of pleasure and pain is regulate our response to the current situation, immediately.
 But LS and remembered utility are different - they are not experienced real-time, they are retrospective.
 But like experienced utilities, remembered utilities share an evolutionary function: they determine whether an episode in the past should now be approached or avoided.
 So remembered utilities are also controlling our current and future behavior, but it is based on events from the past, rather than the present.
 Our brain is summarizing an episode of experience, with all of its pleasure and pain, and outputting a single rating which reflects whether _overall_ it was something good which we should approach in the future, or avoid.
 This is what all of our evaluations of the past are doing.
 And our LS reports are very likely just an odd new construction that takes advantage of the human ability to do this cognitive evaluation of the past, with the researchers thinking that it was accurately doing so.

-> The general conclusion is as clear for well-being as it was for colonoscopies: people's evaluations of their lives and their actual experience may be related, but they are also different.
+> "The general conclusion is as clear for well-being as it was for colonoscopies: people's evaluations of their lives and their actual experience may be related, but they are also different.
 Life satisfaction is not a flawed measure of their experienced well-being, as I thought some years ago.
-It is something else entirely. - Kahneman
+It is something else entirely." - Kahneman

 But besides the reasons mentioned earlier about the unlikelihood of it being accurate, there are real demonstrations which highlight the errors of remembered utility.